Ynachman/FPGA_Pulse_Sequencer/README.md

 * **Modules:**
     * `sequencer_fsm.sv`: The central controller.
     * `clk_div.sv`: A parametric clock divider for precision timing.
+    * `top_pulse_sequencer.sv`: Instantiates and wires the FSM controller to the three required timer instances.
+    * `sequencer_tb.sv`: Testbench file use to generate the clock and verify the pulse sequence waveforms.

 ## Simulation & Testing
 The core logic was verified using simulation (`sequencer_tb.sv`).
 The waveform confirms the FSM transitions are correct: